 I have a media or gaming device (television, Blu-ray/DVD player, game console, personal digital assistant) that I want to connect to DeviceNet.
 Can you help me?

-Here are the simple steps to get a media or gaming device (television, Blu-ray/DVD player, game console) online:
+Here are the simple steps to get a media or gaming device (television, Blu-ray/DVD player, game console, personal digital assistant) online:

 - Complete a ResNet Problem Report Form at http://fixit.saintmarys.edu.

 All of the requested information listed above must be provided in a ResNet Problem Report Form before your device